steelcake/cherry-pipelines/README.md

 All evm pipelines are configurable using the `CHERRY_EVM_PROVIDER_KIND` env variable.

-## Table definitions

-Automatic table creation features of cherry aren't used and table definitions are managed separately.

 ## Materialized Views

 Materialized views are defined in SQL files with an accompanying script that deploys them.